 How good you are at Lead Capturing

-Lead capturing is a science that needs to be perfected to get desired impact.
+Lead capturing is a science that needs to be perfected to get the desired impact.

-At times, campaigns can get good number of open rate and click rate but they don’t get captured as hot leads.
+At times, campaigns can get a good number of open rates and click rates but they don’t get captured as hot leads.

-The simple goal is to make your form more interactive, more personalized – asking right questions in right flow.
+The simple goal is to make your form more interactive, more personalized – asking the right questions in the right flow.
 That’s all.

 Are you able to nurture your leads or not?

-If you are not, then you’re assuming that everyone who shares their email IDs are ready to buy from you.
+If you are not, then you’re assuming that everyone who shares their email IDs is ready to buy from you.

 And if that’s true, then you can’t be more wrong.